intel/dps-for-iot/README.md

 The default build configuration is `variant=release transport=udp bindings=all`.
 > *A limitation of the current implementation is that the transport must be configured at compile time.*

-The scons script pulls down source code from three external projects (mbedtls, tinycrypt, and safestringlib) into the `./ext` directory.
+The scons script pulls down source code from two external projects (mbedtls, and safestringlib) into the `./ext` directory.
 If necessary these projects can be populated manually:

 `git clone https://github.com/ARMmbed/mbedtls ext/mbedtls`

-`git clone https://github.com/01org/tinycrypt.git ext/tinycrypt`

 `git clone https://github.com/01org/safestringlib.git ext/safestring`